 - the presence and effectiveness of visible and accessible termite barriers

-- the susceptibility of the property to termite infestation (subfloor ventilation and drainage, obvious damp areas, etc.)
+- the susceptibility of the property to termite infestation (for example subfloor ventilation and drainage, and obvious damp areas).

 The pest inspection report should include details of: